 - Helps CRTPO make better informed decisions about how to invest limited funds

 Monitoring system performance, establishing targets, and integrating PBPP into its other transportation planning activities are the primary responsibilities of CRTPO related to performance management.
 Coordination plays a key role in accomplishing these tasks.
-CRTPO has worked closely with NCDOT and CATS to monitor this process in order to establish and update targets and plans when necessary and incorporate performance management into related initiatives.
+CRTPO has worked closely with NCDOT and the transit agencies in the CRTPO planning area to monitor this process in order to establish and update targets and plans when necessary and incorporate performance management into related initiatives.
 Provisions for documenting CRTPO’s responsibilities, collecting and sharing data, and setting and reporting targets are found in the Performance Management Agreement.

 Performance measures and targets have been incorporated into CRTPO’s plans and processes, including the Metropolitan Transportation Plan (MTP) and the Transportation Improvement Program (TIP).
-In addition, a System Performance Report will be developed by CRTPO to document progress (to be completed by October 2020).
+In addition, a System Performance Report will be developed by CRTPO to document progress (to be completed once a template is provided by FHWA and NCDOT).

 Performance Measures & Targets